ssingh484/RTES_Project/docs/TUTORIAL.md

 it is possible to specify the kernel parameters to be overwritten, the containers to be deployed and their options, the monitors and tracers to be started and their options, and the variables to render configuration files needed by containers deployed in each node.
-By default, this file contains a 4-node configuration that uses 16 CPU cores and 16GB of RAM per node, which is consistent with the r320 machines provisioned by the *BuzzBlogBenchmarkTutorial* CloudLab profile.

-For a better understanding of your experiment, check this system configuration file and how it is used by `controller` (specifically, in the Python program `controller/src/run_experiment.py`) to execute the experiment workflow.
+For a better understanding of your experiment, check this system configuration file and how it is used by the `controller` (specifically, in the Python program `controller/src/run_experiment.py`) to execute the experiment workflow.

 ### Workload Configuration
 File `workload.yml` contains the workload configuration.
-It defines the number of clients to be simulated, the average number of requests to be made per second (throughput), the periods with increased throughput (burstiness), and the probabilities of each type of request.
+It defines the number of clients to be simulated, the average number of requests to be made per second (throughput), the periods with increased throughput (surges), and the probabilities of transitioning between request types.

 For a better understanding of your experiment, check this workload configuration file and how it is used by `loadgen` (specifically, in the Python program